2008 Mongolian parliamentary election: Results

 According to results published on 14 July, the MPRP won at least 39 seats, the DP won at least 25, at least one seat was going to the Civic Will Party, and three seats were won by independent candidates.
 However, results from three constituencies (Khentii, Dornod, and Bayangol) were delayed.
-On 20 August, final results from Khentii were officially published, raising the number of MPRP seats to at least 42.
-Turnout was 74.3%, considerably lower than the 82% of the 2004 elections.
+On 20 August, final results from Khentii were officially published, raising the number of MPRP seats to 45.
+Turnout was 76.46%, considerably lower than the 82% of the 2004 elections.